 Additionally, for any breaches of unsecured PHI involving greater than 500 individuals, we will notify the Secretary within 60 days of our discovery.
 Otherwise, if fewer than 500 individuals are involved, we will notify the Secretary on nothing greater than an annual basis via a governmental website dedicated to receiving such notifications.

 If you believe your privacy rights have been violated, you may file a complaint with the hospital or with the Secretary of the Department of Health and Human Services.
 To file a complaint with the hospital, contact Coffeyville Regional Medical Center, Attn: Compliance Officer, 1400 West Fourth, Coffeyville, Kansas 67337, 620-251-1200.
 All complaints must be submitted in writing.

 You will not be penalized or retaliated against for filing a complaint.

 OTHER USES OF MEDICAL INFORMATION:

 Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your written authorization, giving us permission for such uses and disclosures.
 If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
-To revoke an authorization, contact Coffeyville Regional Medical Center, Attn: Privacy Officer, 1400 West Fourth, Coffeyville, Kansas 67337; 620-251-1200.
+To revoke an authorization, contact Coffeyville Regional Medical Center, Attn: Compliance Officer, 1400 West Fourth, Coffeyville, Kansas 67337, 620-251-1200.
 If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided to you.